Correctional Officer

 What kinds of drama did you have among co workers, inmates, and other people who had to deal with?

-Asked by Amy about 5 years ago
+Asked by Amy over 5 years ago

 All kinds.
 Most of the on-going drama was person as opposed to job related.
 Sick family, dying family, dead family, personal relationships turning to crap, that sort of thing.
 Work getting in the way of family.
 Family getting in the way of work.
 Usual stuff.